Leading through crisis and times of change, COVID trends

 It just shows the importance of focusing on leading through crisis and times of change

-4. Leading through crisis: After Covid?
+4. Leading through a crisis: After Covid?

 Crises will come and go.
 Few leave as big a stain as Covid though.